paaraujo/paaraujo.github.io/professional.md

-Below you will find some of my professional references, please, access my <a href="https://www.linkedin.com/in/paaraujo/" class="btn btn-colored" target="_blank">LinkedIn</a> profile for more references.
+Below you will find some of my professional references, please, access my <a href="https://www.linkedin.com/in/paaraujo/" target="_blank">LinkedIn</a> profile for more references.

 <div class="profile-table">